Special Educational Needs

 The identification process is critical in ensuring both accurate and specific support is put in place.
 The various methods of effective and individualised identification of SEND include:

-- Vigorous tracking and monitoring of the progress of all students.
+- Monitoring and tracking the progress of all students.

 - Effective communication between the child, parents and other stakeholders.

 - Our accessibility plans are aimed at increasing the extent to which disabled pupils can participate in the curriculum.

 - We have improved the physical environment to enable disabled pupils to take better advantage and have better access to education opportunities, facilities and services at the school.

 - Skilled teachers and support staff who are trained to identify students with SEND and will communicate with the School SENDCo.

 How do we support and ensure high achievement for children with SEND?